Are you using LinkedIn hashtags?

 However, before you rush off to add any of these hashtags to your posts, remember that with such a high volume of followers and posts trickling in, your posts may go unnoticed by new audiences, and that would defeat the purpose of using hashtags altogether!

-Make sure to also use niche hashtags that are suitable for your brand (or are what potential customers may be following).
+Make sure to add a niche hashtag that is suitable for your brand (or is what potential customers may be following), as well as branded hashtags to the mix.

 The same goes for hashtags in other spaces: